Map the Flow: Revealing Hidden Pathways of Information in VideoLLMs: Information Flow Dynamics in VideoLLMs

 \subsection{Temporal Interaction within Video Tokens}

-To solve VideoQA tasks, VideoLLMs must extract temporally distributed information from videos and generate a correct answer in the last token position.
-In this subsection, we focus on how VideoLLMs internally encode the spatiotemporal information from the given flattened sequence of video tokens.
+To successfully perform VideoQA, VideoLLMs must aggregate information distributed across temporal dimensions and produce the correct answer at the final token position.
+This subsection investigates the internal mechanisms by which VideoLLMs encode spatiotemporal features from a flattened sequence of video tokens.

-\paragraph{Training with VideoQA data boosts cross-frame interactions in the early-to-middle layers.} In ImageQA tasks like object identification, answers are often derived by simply pinpointing specific regions at a token level.
-However, VideoQA tasks present a unique challenge where visual data is spread across a sequence of frames, requiring models to interleave information across frames to capture requisite temporal concepts.
-To assess how such difference between ImageQA and VideoQA influences the internal mechanisms of trained models, we compare the Attention Knockout results of MLLMs trained solely on image data (i.e., LLaVA-NeXT-7B) and those fine-tuned on video data (i.e., LLaVA-NeXT-7B-Video-FT).
-Specifically, for each layer $l$ in the MLLM, we block the vision tokens from attending to the tokens in previous frames within a window\footnote{We observed that a narrow blocking lets information bypass the knockout while wide windows robustly induce pronounced drops.
-Thus, we adopt $k=9$ from \citep{geva2023dissecting}.
-See \S\ref{sec:window_size_k} for details.} of $k = 9$ layers around the $l^{th}$ layer, and plot the relative change of prediction probability of answers.
-Figure~\ref{fig:tvbench_inter_frame} shows that blocking the cross-frame interactions in the early-to-middle layers consistently impacts the performance of the VideoLLM across all tasks.
-In contrast, ImageLLM does not exhibit similar correlations in most tasks.
-This suggests that stronger cross-frame interaction is built during VideoQA training.
+\paragraph{Training with VideoQA data boosts cross-frame interactions in the early-to-middle layers.} While ImageQA tasks, such as object identification, can often be solved by localizing specific regions at the token level, VideoQA presents a distinct challenge.
+In VideoQA, visual information is distributed across a sequence of frames, requiring the model to integrate spatiotemporal cues to capture essential temporal concepts.
+To investigate how these disparate task requirements shape the internal mechanisms of MLLMs, we compare Attention Knockout results between a model trained exclusively on image data (LLaVA-NeXT-7B) and its video-fine-tuned counterpart (LLaVA-NeXT-7B-Video-FT).
+Specifically, for each layer $l$, we inhibit vision tokens from attending to tokens in preceding frames within a $k(=9)$ layer window\footnote{We observed that blocking too narrow a range allows information to bypass the intervention via residual connections, whereas wider windows robustly induce a more significant degradation in prediction probability.
+Consequently, we adopt a window size of $k=9$ following \citep{geva2023dissecting}; further sensitivity analyses are provided in \S\ref{sec:window_size_k}.} centered at $l$, and measure the percentage relative change in answer prediction probability.
+As shown in Figure~\ref{fig:tvbench_inter_frame}, disrupting cross-frame interactions in the early-to-middle layers consistently degrades the performance of the VideoLLM across all tasks.
+In contrast, the ImageLLM does not exhibit such layer-wise sensitivity in most scenarios.
+These results suggest that VideoQA fine-tuning explicitly fosters robust cross-frame dependency within the model's internal representations.